 Cryptocurrencies, such as Bitcoin or Ethereum, have gained a lot of interest in recent years as an investment vehicle.
 It's exciting, sure, but it's also highly speculative.
 Crypto prices can skyrocket (or plummet) overnight.
 There's no fixed income, and regulation is still catching up.

-💡Key Takeaway: Unless you truly understand the risks and mechanics of digital assets, cryptocurrency is more of a gamble than an investment.
-Investing involves risk, and crypto is at the high end of that spectrum.
+Key Takeaway: Unless you truly understand the risks and mechanics of digital assets, cryptocurrency is more of a gamble than an investment.
+There's nothing to evaluate, nothing to calculate, and no way to know what you're really paying for.
+That's not a foundation I'd want to build wealth on.

 Bond Funds and Securities